 - other issues that make high-impact exercises difficult

 Swimming may even help reduce some of your pain or improve your recovery from an injury.
 One study showed that people with osteoarthritis reported significant reductions in joint pain and stiffness, and experienced less physical limitation after engaging in activities like swimming and cycling.

 Even more interesting, there was little to no difference in the benefits between the two groups.
 So, swimming seems to have many of the same benefits as frequently prescribed land exercises.
 If you want non-swimming water activities, try these water excises for people with arthritis.

 4. Good option for people with asthma

 The humid environment of indoor pools makes swimming a great activity for people with asthma.
-Not only that, but breathing exercises associated with the sport, like holding your breath, you expand your lung capacity and gain control over your breathing.
+Not only that, but breathing exercises associated with the sport, like holding your breath,

 Some studies suggest that swimming may increase your risk for asthma because of the chemicals used to treat pools.
 Talk to your doctor about the potential risks of swimming if you have asthma, and, if possible, look for a pool that uses salt water instead of chlorine.

 People with multiple sclerosis (MS) may also find swimming beneficial.
 Water makes the limbs buoyant, helping to support them during exercise.
 Water also provides a gentle resistance.